ofa14/ofa14.github.io/pizza-sales-analytics/README.md

 * **Average Order Value:** The average amount spent per order, calculated by dividing the total revenue by the total number of orders.
 * **Total Pizzas Sold:** The sum of the quantities of all pizzas sold.
 * **Total Orders:** The total number of orders placed.
-* **Average Pizzas Per Order:** The average number of pizzas sold per order, calculated by dividing the total number of pizzas sold by the total number of orders.
+* **Average Pizzas Per Order:** The average number of pizzas sold by the total number of orders.

 **Visualization Requirements:**
 * **Hourly Trend for Total Pizzas Sold:** Stacked bar chart displaying hourly trend of total orders.